STI Engine Build Cost: A Realistic Budget Guide

 Think of this stage as the difference between a pile of expensive parts and a fully integrated, powerful engine.
 Cutting corners here can lead to catastrophic failure, wiping out your entire investment.
 From the initial machine work that ensures perfect tolerances to the final dyno tune that optimizes performance, every step requires a professional touch.
 Budgeting properly for these services is essential for protecting your engine and unlocking its true potential.
 This is where you lean on the experience of seasoned builders who understand the specific demands of a Subaru boxer engine.

-Machine Shop & Precision Work
+The Cost of Machine Shop & Precision Work

 Before any assembly can begin, your engine block and key components need to visit a machine shop.
 This isn't an optional step; it's the foundation of a durable build.
 Services like cleaning, decking the block for a perfect head gasket seal, boring and honing the cylinders to match your new pistons, and balancing the rotating assembly are all part of this process.
 Expect machine shop services to range from $8,000 to $12,000, depending on the complexity of your build.
 This precision work ensures every component fits and functions exactly as it should, preventing premature wear and failure.

-Professional Engine Assembly
+The Value of Professional Engine Assembly

 With the machined parts ready, the next step is assembly.
 While it might be tempting to tackle this yourself, common engine building mistakes like improperly installing bearings or using the wrong seals can destroy your engine before it even starts.
 A professional engine builder meticulously measures clearances, torques every bolt to spec, and follows proven procedures to ensure everything is perfect.
 This expertise is what separates a reliable powerhouse from a ticking time bomb.
 Investing in professional assembly is your best insurance policy for the entire project.